nhoudelot/demosdebs/linux/demos/s/simreich-by-contraz/debian/simreich-by-contraz.6.md

 simreich-by-contraz [*options*]

 # DESCRIPTION
-Sim Reich is a demonstration released by Contraz in 2010.
+Sim Reich is a demo released by Contraz in july 2010.
+Ended 1st at Solskogen 2010
                             --- "Sim Reich" ---